badrusalam11/jawa-framework/README.md

 A modern CLI tool to simplify JMeter performance testing.
-Initialize projects, run tests, and view reports with simple commands.**JavaScript Apache Wrapper for JMeter****JavaScript Wrapper for Apache JMeter**
+Initialize projects, run tests, and view reports with simple commands.**JavaScript Apache Wrapper for JMeter**